Colin McDonald

 Third-year PhD student at Carnegie Mellon University advised by Umut Acar.

-My broad research interests include programming languages, parallelism, type theory, NLP, and formal logic.
-I'm currently working on compiling efficient parallel functional programs, and using syntax and type constraints to improve language model-generated code!
+My broad research interests include compilers and programming languages, parallelism, type theory, NLP, and formal logic.
+I'm currently working on compiling efficient parallel functional programs by integrating custom control-flow primitives into the MPL compiler.

 You can check out what I've been up to recently on my GitHub page.